nighcoder/vin-parser/README.md

 Library that provides functions to work with VIN strings.

 ## Install
+vin-parser is available on PyPI and can be installed using pip.

 `$ pip install vin-parser`

 ## Usage
+All the public functions are exported to the package namespace.
+We'll alias it as vp in the following examples.

 `>>> import vin_parser as vp`
 <!--
 Example usage with some fakey VINS.
 Show wmi, vds for lowercase VINS
 -->

-All the public functions are exported to the package namespace.

 The functions `check_no`, `seq_no`, `wmi`, `vds` and `vis` return parts of the VIN string.
 ```python3